Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Direction Reconstruction

 \section{Sub-GeV Neutrino Direction Reconstruction}

-In addition to neutrino energy reconstruction and their charge separation, accurate neutrino direction reconstruction is also crucial for precise measurements of neutrino oscillations using sub-GeV atmospheric neutrinos~\cite{subGeV_atmnuosc}.
+In addition to neutrino energy reconstruction and charge separation, accurate neutrino direction reconstruction is also crucial for precise measurements of neutrino oscillations using sub-GeV atmospheric neutrinos~\cite{subGeV_atmnuosc}.
 The current atmospheric neutrino direction reconstruction typically employs two paradigms: using lepton-only information or using all reconstructed particles~\cite{DUNE_HD_Atmnureco}.
 The first method estimates the direction of the incident neutrino solely from the reconstructed primary lepton.
 Although robust, this ignores the significant momentum contribution of the hadronic system.
 The second approach attempts to reconstruct the hadronic system but is fundamentally limited by the missing momentum from neutral particles, primarily neutrons.
 In LArTPCs, neutrons only manifest through sporadic energy deposits~\cite{Friedland_Li_nuEres} or secondary tracks such as protons~\cite{MicroBooNE_neutron_via_2nd_proton}.
 This is particularly problematic for antineutrino interactions, where the charged-current process frequently ejects one or more neutrons.
-Neutrons share up to 44\% initial neutrino energy as shown in Fig.~\ref{fig:stack_plot}.
+Neutrons share up to 44\% of the total energy of all outgoing particles, as shown in \cref{fig:stack_plot}.
 In the sub-GeV region, many protons are also not energetic enough to leave a track, so a large fraction of proton activity is missed.
 These further motivate neutron reconstruction and low-energy hadronic system reconstruction, which is indispensable for neutrino direction reconstruction.

 We present a method to reconstruct the neutron momentum vector in LArTPCs.
 The discussion will focus on neutron direction reconstruction (\cref{sec:dir:neutron-direction}) and neutron momentum amplitude reconstruction (\cref{sec:dir:neutron-momentum}).
 After these, we will evaluate how the sub-GeV neutrino reconstruction performance improves with neutron momentum reconstruction (\cref{sec:dir:nu-direction}).